1. Welcome and Intro

 - Download the Post Content Structure worksheet.

-- Create titles for the 4 sections (page, section, subsections).
+- Create titles for the 4 sections

-- Upload your Titles to the Facebook group.
+- Share your Titles with the group.

 - Compare your titles with the ones created by others.